 Anonymity: We review manuscripts anonymously, without regard to the author's name, prior publications, or pending publication offers.
 We therefore ask that you remove all identifying information (including your name, affiliation, and acknowledgments) from the manuscript and the file name.
+Additionally, please do not submit a cover letter or CV with your submission.

 Our system automatically redacts all passages that contain the author's names.
-By removing all identifying information in advance, you ensure that none of your footnotes will be deleted in their entirety.
+However, by removing all identifying information in advance, you ensure that none of your footnotes will be deleted in their entirety.
 Please also redact any identifying information in headers and footnotes.
 Do ensure, however, that the title of the manuscript appears on the first page.